abertschi/graalphp/README.md

 [![](https://img.shields.io/github/last-commit/abertschi/graalphp)]()

 # A PHP implementation built on GraalVM

-Thesis project at ETH Zurich, work in progress
+Graalphp is an experimental just-in-time (JIT) compiler and Runtime for the PHP Programming Language.
+It is based on GraalVM.
+This is a thesis project at ETH Zurich.
+Work in progress.

 ### Build
 ```shell